 If Your Fitness Goal Is To Move More And Feel Healthier:

 Not everybody exercises with huge body transformation goals in mind.
-Many of our partners join Jack City Fitness because they want to get in tune with their bodies and enjoy movement more.
-If this is the case, it is best to find a routine and schedule that suits your lifestyle and desires—because hitting the gym even once a week can positively impact your life and reduce risks of stroke or heart attack.
-As long as you do not cross the threshold into overtraining or obsession, let yourself find your own pace.
+Many partners join Jack City Fitness to get in tune with their bodies and enjoy movement more.
+If this is the case, it is best to find a routine and schedule that suits your lifestyle and desires—because hitting the gym even once a week can positively impact your life and reduce the risks of stroke or heart attack.
+Let yourself find your own pace as long as you do not cross the threshold into overtraining or obsession.

 2) Your Lifestyle

 Your lifestyle impacts how often—and for how long—you can work out.
-For instance, if you tend to have a few free days a week, long-distance running or cycling might be a great option.
-If you are balancing a full-time job with family and night courses, something short, sweet, and intense is probably your best bet.
-For those without reliable transportation, combining customized virtual training sessions with occasional real-life classes might be the ticket.
+For instance, long-distance running or cycling might be a great option if you tend to have a few free days a week.
+If you balance a full-time job with family and night courses, something short, sweet, and intense is probably your best bet.
+Combining customized virtual training sessions with occasional real-life classes might be the ticket for those without reliable transportation.